Post Master's Certificate in Guidance and Counseling

 Development of a conceptual framework for school counseling programs is the focus of this course.
 Students will learn the essential elements, modes of service delivery, and critical issues associated with guidance counseling programs.

 CPS 665 Organization and Development of School Guidance Programs

 Various models of elementary and secondary school guidance programs are explored.
 Emphasis is placed on the development, organization, operation, and evaluation of school guidance programs.

-CPS 667 Counseling Special and Diverse Populations
+CPS 667 Counseling Special and Diverse Populations or CPS 760

 An overview of prevention and intervention strategies for special and at-risk student populations.
 Issues and strategies for English Language Learners and families are approached through a framework that includes the needs of ESOL students in public schools.
 Topics include identification and assessment, equal access to appropriate programming, equal access to appropriate categorical and other programs for ELL students, monitoring issues, and outcome measures.